Receive occasional emails with exclusive content, blog updates, and special offers

 How To Stick To A Routine

 Consistency is key if you want to see results that stand the test of time.
 If you've been here before, you'll know I don't believe in quick fixes.
-I constantly notice that intensive, short term training and diet programmes fuel cycles of binging and purging, of exercise and inactivity.
+Intensive, short term training and diet programmes fuel cycles of binging and purging, of exercise and inactivity.
+Not a sustainable solution.

 Whilst they may not offer the type of instant gratification you can get from such vigorous regimes, these tips will help you remain consistent, adaptable, and motivated to maintain your new healthy habits.